-Basic introduction into Java (tasks can be solved in any language; Pascal/Delphi course alternatively for who is interested).
-Algorithms with numbers - divide-and-conquer algorithms, recurrence relations, the fast Fourier transform.
 Big-O notation.
-Sorting algorithms - bubble sort, insert sort, selection sort, heap sort, quick sort, mergesort.
+Algorithms with numbers - cryptography, universal hashing, divide-and-conquer algorithms, recurrence relations, the fast Fourier transform.
+Sorting algorithms - mergesort, insert sort, selection sort, heap sort, quick sort.
 Graphs - depth-first search in undirected graph, depth-first search in directed graphs, strongly connected components.
-Paths in graphs - distances, breadth-first search, lengths on edges, Dijkstra's algorithm, priority queue implementations, shortest paths in the presence of negative edges, shortest paths in dags.
-Greedy algorithms - minimum spanning trees, Huffman encoding.
+Paths in graphs - distances, breadth-first search, lengths on edges, Dijkstra's algorithm, Priority queue implementations, Shortest paths in the presence of negative edges, shortest paths in dags.
+Greedy algorithms - minimum spanning trees, Huffman encoding, Horn formulas.

-The course strongly assumes prior knowledge of programming.
+The course strongly assumes prior knowledge on level of course Algorithms 1.

 For the Exams: knowledge prescribed in lectures.
 The exam has a practical and oral parts.
 The practical part of the exam - write and debug a simple program on given task.